Master of Fine Arts

-Summer residencies are held on Wesleyan’s campus in Buckhannon in early July, and winter residencies are held at Blackwater Falls State Park in early January.
+Residencies are held on Wesleyan’s campus in Buckhannon in early July and early January.
 Each of the four semesters begins with an intensive ten-day residency featuring a series of craft seminars, workshops, and readings presented by the program’s core faculty of writers and the semester’s visiting faculty.
 Information on the residency seminars is sent to students a month in advance, along with a list of assigned readings.

-Mornings of the residency are devoted to lecture- or discussion-style seminars; these mornings are interdisciplinary, offering all students instruction in fiction, creative nonfiction, and poetry.
+Residency mornings are devoted to interdisciplinary lecture- or discussion-style seminars, offering all students instruction in fiction, creative nonfiction, and poetry.
 The final morning of the residency is dedicated to a panel discussion on topics ranging from publishing to the role of place in writing.
 The two-hour afternoon writing workshops are genre-specific.
 All of these core activities are incorporated into the Craft and Theory and Workshop courses detailed in the Course Descriptions.
 For more details on what to expect at the residency, read this excerpt from the Student Handbook (PDF).

 At the first four residencies, students complete a Semester Project Proposal in collaboration with their faculty advisors, and the semester coursework is completed at home.

 The Fifth Residency is the culmination of the student’s work in the program.
-The graduating student returns for this final instructional residency to participate in a Thesis Interview; give a reading from the Thesis Manuscript; teach a seminar to his or her peers; and usually participate in a mixed-genre workshop, along with professional workshops covering topics such as book proposals, submission to magazines, and post-MFA career tracks.
+The graduating student returns for this final instructional residency to participate in a Thesis Interview, give a reading from their Thesis Manuscript, and teach a seminar to his or her peers, in addition to attending the morning seminars and participating in workshop.

 For writers who are interested in participating in the robust community of the residency, but who are not seeking the MFA degree, the program offers an audit option.